Samu-Physicist/FermiKAN/README.md

 ---

+## The Future Vision: A Neuro-Symbolic Engine for Science

+Beyond optimization stability, PD-KAN introduces a crucial advantage for the era of AI Scientists: **Interpretability**.
+Because the KAN parameters converge into an "interpretable physical basis", this architecture can serve as a grounding module.
+By directly feeding these symbolic, physical parameters back to Large Language Models (LLMs), we can create a **Neuro-Symbolic feedback loop** that debugs agent hallucinations and enables the autonomous discovery of unknown physical phenomena.

+---

 ## The Engineering Challenge: Call for Collaborators 🚀

 While the mathematical foundation of PD-KAN successfully smooths the loss landscape, scaling this architecture to massive systems (e.g., Benzene) exposes a critical engineering bottleneck.